Category: The Last Hotel

 Please be kind, review our books!

-Authors need encouragement, a review is great.
+Authors need encouragement, please review our books.

 Reviews are the bread and butter for authors.
 Please be kind, review our books.
 As an avid reader I make a habit of reviewing every book I read whether I was impressed with it or not.
 Usually, I do this on Goodreads as it is so easy.
 This click takes you to my soon to be released fourth book.
 You just find the book you want to review, click on it, and under the book details is a place to leave a rating (one to five yellow stars) or below a blank box to write something about the book.
 This written comment is far more encouraging for the author and more informative for a potential reader.
 But I post a comment politely and make it more about my preferences not their bad writing.